 For medical teams the base cost is $850, PLUS an additional cost for the airline tickets and insurance.
 This includes food, lodging, in-country transportation, translators, and supplemental health/evacuation insurance

 The base cost for construction/ evangelism teams is $400 plus the cost of airline tickets.
 Additionally, teams are asked to contribute $3000 toward the cost of building materials.
 This includes food, lodging, in-country transportation, translators, and supplemental health/evacuation insurance.

 (Teams are encouraged to consider trip cancellation insurance for your trip at $5.20 per day, per person extra cost.)

 Teams will be met at the airport by a local ministry representative and transported to the housing location.
 A full list of what to bring will be sent to the team leader.

 Trip dates are listed below.
-For more information, Medical Teams can contact Crystal Horton at email@example.com for additional information or Construction/ Evangelism teams may contact Paul Langston at plangston@ncbaptist.
+For more information, Medical Teams can contact Richard Brunson at firstname.lastname@example.org for additional information or Construction/ Evangelism teams may contact Paul Langston at plangston@ncbaptist.